Stock futures rise on Capitol Hill lockdown, DC curfew takes effect

 U.S. STOCK FUTURES RISE AMID CAPITOL HILL CHAOS

-A 6 p.m.
-ET curfew in Washington is now in effect after protestors clashed with police over the certification of the Electoral College votes.
+All three of the major averages registered modest gains as of 8pm ET following a curfew in Washington which began two hours earlier after protestors clashed with police over the certification of the Electoral College votes.
 The National Guard is establishing a presence on the premise.

 CAPITOL HILL IN CHAOS: LIVE UPDATES